googleNewIconwhatsapp iconTwitterIconinstagramIcon

 Question 2.
 What is the Score Segregation of the IELTS Speaking Test?

-Scores are analysed on the four segments: pronunciation, grammar, lexical resource, and fluency.
+Scores are analyzed on the four segments: pronunciation, grammar, lexical resource, and fluency.
 Every area contributes to the 25% of the overall score.

 Yes, your IELTS speaking test is always recorded.
 It is via the recording the examiner determines your overall score.